lambda826/My-Notebook/09 Cloud/AWS/01 EC2/Configure Instances.md

 # [Instance Metadata and User Data](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-instance-metadata.html)
 **Instance metadata** is data about your instance that you can use to configure or manage the running instance.
-You can also use instance metadata to access **user data** that you specified when launching your instance.
+You can also use instance metadata to access **user data** that you specified when launch your instance.